antara-banerjee/GeoengineeringLE_WinterWarming/README.md

 # Geoengineering Large ENSemble (GLENS) winter warming analysis

 ## Introduction
-This code accompanies the publication: https://acp.copernicus.org/preprints/acp-2020-965/.
-It analyzes climate changes over Eurasia in output from the GLENS ensemble of simulations performed at NCAR with the CESM-WACCM global chemistry-climate model.
+This code analyzes climate changes over Eurasia in output from the GLENS ensemble of simulations performed at NCAR with the CESM-WACCM global chemistry-climate model.
 In particular, the role of stratospheric dynamical changes in leading to the surface climate responses is quantified using a combination of EOF/PCA - to calculate the Northern Annular Mode (NAM) and North Atlantic Oscillation
 (NAO) - and linear regression.